benjaminmesser/Group-12-Project/README.md

 # Group-12-Project: Bad Mario
 Bad Mario is a simiplified side scrolling platformer, which closely resembles Mario but with nowhere near the budget.
 Our current code repository showcases the final GUI version of the game coded in Java.

+A very simple text-based version of BadMario can also be run.

 # Getting Started
 Download all .java files present in the master branch of our repository, extract them from the zip file downloaded.
 Put junit-4.12.jar and hamcrest-core-1.3.jar in this folder.
 Finally, compile and run BadMario.java from command line to run the the game.